hmcguinn/hmcguinn.github.io/content/posts/hydrogen-line.md

 ra, dec = virgo.equatorial(altitude,azimuth,latitude,longitude)
 ```

-Once we know where in the sky we're looking, we'll want to translate this to where we're looking relative to the galaxy.
+Once I know where in the sky the telescope is looking, I'll want to translate this to where it's looking relative to the galaxy.

 ```
 _ , latitude = virgo.galactic(coords[0],coords[1])
 ```

-Because our telescope is pointing straight up, we're only concerned with the latitude.
-Our telescope has a beamwidth of approximately 8 degrees so we'll want to observe if:
+Because the telescope is pointing straight up, I'm only concerned with the latitude.
+It has a beamwidth of approximately 8 degrees so I'll want to observe if:

 ```
 latitude > -8/2 and latitude < 8/2
 ```

 This only takes into account the center of the galactic coordinates, the Milky Way has an apparent width of around ~30 degrees.
-We can adjust our observation condition to:
+I can adjust the observation condition to:

 ```
 latitude >= -30/2 and latitude <= 30/2